Muslim Aid: History and beginnings

+By 1994 long-term development projects accounted for almost 50% of Muslim Aid's relief activity.

 Countries of operation

-They have field offices and partners in over 13 countries including; Bangladesh, Bosnia, Iraq, Jordan, Lebanon, Pakistan, Somalia, Sri Lanka, Sudan and Myanmar.
+Muslim Aid has field offices and partners in over 13 countries including; Bangladesh, Bosnia, Pakistan, Somalia, Sri Lanka, Sudan and Myanmar.
 Muslim Aid has also registered and has functioning offices in Sweden and the USA.
-The Head Office is based in Whitechapel, London (UK).
-The Muslim Aid aid delivery footprint extends over 70 countries and is one of the largest of any INGO.
+The Head Office is based in Whitechapel, London.
+The Muslim Aid aid delivery footprint extends over 70 countries and is one of the largest of any International Non-Governmental Organization.

 Over the years, Muslim Aid has developed a "world-wide network" of international partners—both corporations and humanitarian organisations—including British retail chain ASDA, the Islamic Bank of Britain, the Qatar-based Al Asmakh Charity, and the US-based United Methodist Committee on Relief.
 In 2014, Muslim Aid was part of an international, interfaith coalition of aid organisations that traveled to the Central African Republic to assess and raise awareness of the growing humanitarian crisis' in that country.

-From its inception in 1985, Muslim Aid has grown from a small organisation to one of largest Muslim NGOs in the world.
+Muslim Aid has grown from a small organisation to one of largest Muslim NGOs in the world.
 Originally working to alleviate suffering during the humanitarian crises which plagued Africa through emergency relief, Muslim Aid expanded its work to encompass long-term humanitarian assistance through economic empowerment, education, child sponsorship, water and sanitation, shelter and disaster risk reduction.